Orissa Minerals Development Company Q2 Net Profit Surges 296.8% with Strong Revenue Growth

 *this image is generated using AI for illustrative purposes only.

-Background of Commercial Disputes
+Original Commercial Disputes

 The legal battle originated from two separate iron ore supply agreements between OMDC and Jai Balaji Industries.
 The first agreement, dated March 11, 2004, involved the supply of 7,000 metric tonnes per month of sponge grade calibrated iron ore.
 The second agreement, executed on August 13, 2003, covered the supply of 1,00,000 tonnes of iron ore annually.

 Disputes arose when Jai Balaji Industries raised concerns about the quality of supplied products, while OMDC stopped supply citing non-payment of dues.
-These disagreements led to arbitration proceedings, resulting in awards favoring Jai Balaji Industries in 2012.
+The arbitration proceedings resulted in awards favoring Jai Balaji Industries in 2012, covering excess amounts spent in purchasing iron ore from alternative suppliers, loss of profits, and interest calculations.

 Historical Stock Returns for Orissa Minerals Development Comp